How did Rescue 100 get started and why?

 What is a Resource Family?
 Is it the same thing as a Foster Family?

 “Resource family” is a term frequently used to describe a family who is licensed to take in foster children.
 It is the same thing as a Foster family or parent.
 In Mississippi, a Foster Family must be licensed by the Mississippi Department of Child Protection Services to be able to care for foster children in their home.

 Does it cost to attend the Rescue 100 training weekend?

 No, it is completely free of charge.
-With almost 6,000 foster children in Mississippi, these organizations work together to provide this weekend to interested families at no cost to the family.
-However, a great deal of money goes into these training weekends so Rescue 100 depends on support from the local faith-based community to continue our effort to connect children with loving families.
+With almost 5,000 foster children in Mississippi, these organizations work together to provide this training to interested families at no cost to the family.
+However, a great deal of money goes into this training so Rescue 100 depends on support from the local faith-based community to continue our effort to connect children with loving families.

 What do I need to bring with me to the Rescue 100 training weekend?

 For the Rescue 100 Training Weekend, please bring the items found on the What to Bring checklist.
 Please note that ORIGINALS are needed of some items listed.

 What can my church do to help?

 - Allow a volunteer to give an 8-minute presentation one Sunday